2025-26 Student Handbook & Calendar

 Return to Top of Page

-Community Engagement and Sustainability , 322 Home Avenue, provides students with opportunities to connect their academic and personal growth to the betterment of their community.
+Community Engagement provides students with opportunities to connect their academic and personal growth to the betterment of their community.
 Students can benefit from an array of community engagement programs, including alternative break trips, ENGAGE living community, days of service, volunteer opportunities and the Save Our Students Food Pantry and free thrift shop.
 Students also have the opportunity to enhance their education with the hands-on experiences of service-learning courses coordinated through the center.
-You can reach us at 931-221-6590.
+Students can contact pottsm@apsu.edu for more information.

 Sustainability is the capacity to balance the present needs of people, the economy and the environment, while protecting the needs of future generations.
-Since 2008, the Sustainable Campus Fee has funded over 50 projects to make APSU a greener campus.
-These projects include the Technology Building solar panels, the APSU Greenway, electric vehicle charging, and the Sundquist LED lighting conversion.
+Since 2008, the Sustainable Campus Fee has funded dozens of projects to make APSU a greener campus.
+These projects include the Technology Building solar panels, the APSU Greenway, electric vehicle charging and the Sundquist LED lighting conversion.
 Recycling bins are available in every building on campus, and students are encouraged to dispose of waste responsibly.
-To learn more visit www.apsu.edu/sustainability/ or contact herrono@apsu.edu.
+To learn more visit www.apsu.edu/sustainability or contact millerzapatak@apsu.edu.

 Return to Top of Page

-The Little Govs Child Learning Center provides full-time and part-time child care services for children ages 2 to 5 years of APSU students, staff and faculty as well as children in the community.
+The Little Govs Child Learning Center provides full-time and part-time child care services for children ages 2.5 to 4 years.
+Children have to be fully potty trained to attend Little Govs.
+The Little Govs Child Learning Center serves children of APSU students, alumni, staff and faculty as well as children in the community.
+Our goal is to maintain the highest level of childcare in a loving environment for our children and families.
 The center enhances the growth, development, and performance of APSU students and other parents by maintaining a campus children’s center whose primary objective is to promote the continuous well-being of the children and adults it serves through programs and services that meet their social, emotional and cognitive needs.

-The center is licensed by the Tennessee Department of Human Services with a 3-Star Quality Rating and is a Gold Sneaker Facility.
+The center has earned the National Accreditation through NECPA and is licensed by the Tennessee Department of Human Services with a 3-Star Quality Rating.
+The Little Govs CLC is Reggio inspired and is a Gold Sneaker Facility.
 Visit www.apsu.edu/clc for more information.

 Return to Top of Page